Auphonic Multitrack Processor

 - Multitrack Adaptive Leveler

-- Music, background and speech segments are classified
+- Classifying between music, background and speech segments

-- We know exactly which speaker is active in which track and can therefore produce a balanced loudness between tracks
+- Analysing which speaker is active in each track in order to produce a balanced loudness between each speaker

-- Dynamic range compression is applied on speech tracks only – music segments are kept as natural as possible
+- Applying Dynamic range compression on speech tracks only whilst music segments are kept as natural as possible

-- Loudness variations within one track (changing microphone distance, different songs in music tracks etc.) are corrected
+- Correcting Loudness variations within each track that may be caused by changing microphone distance, different songs in music tracks etc.

-- Background segments (noise, wind, breathing, silence etc.) are classified and won't be amplified
+- Isolating unwanted segments (noise, wind, breathing, silence etc.) and then excluding them from being amplified

 - Adaptive Noise Gate